hxt-tg/cimnet/README.md

 ## Simple usage

-Construct an regular network with 10 nodes and 3 clockwise links for each node.
+Construct a regular network with 10 nodes and 3 clockwise links for each node.
 Then we print network info and neighbors of node 1.

 ```cpp